jaumesegarra/generator-es6power/README.md

 `npm install -g yo grunt bower`

 ### Scaffold an application
-Scaffolding a NWW application works like every other Yeoman generator.
+Scaffolding a ES6 application works like every other Yeoman generator.
 If you have the generator installed, cd to an empty project directory and run:

 `yo es6power`